 "When fillers were new (back in the '90s), their primary function was to fill in wrinkles only," explains Samolitis.
 However, as our understanding of facial aging has progressed, she says, new fillers have been developed to plump and enhance our lips, fill unwanted hollowness under our eyes, lessen the look of laugh lines, and more.

-That said, there is a fine line as far as fillers go, and using too much (especially in delicate areas where our skin is thinner) can lead to complications like lumps and bumps.
+That being said, there is a fine line as far as fillers go, and using too much (especially in delicate areas where our skin is thinner) can lead to complications like lumps and bumps.
 Your best call?
 Find a trusted, board-certified dermatologist in your area for a consultation.
 They'll be able to advise whether fillers, Botox, laser, or just strategic topicals will be your best treatment plan.

 So what can you do instead?